joknarf/yumrepo_target/README.md

 # yumrepo_target
-yumrepo provider to implement the target parameter missing from puppetlabs resource yumrepo
+yumrepo provider `yum_target` to implement the target parameter missing from puppetlabs resource yumrepo
 waiting too long that puppet implements this feature for years.

 works with puppet 6 and also with yumrepo_core module from the forge (puppet 4/5)